vss2sn/advent_of_code/2018/README.md

 ## Advent of Code 2018 ##

-This folder contains solutions to each of the problems in Advent of Code 2018 in both C++ and Python.
+This folder contains solutions to each of the problems in Advent of Code 2018 in C++.

 #### Notes ####
 * There are multiple sample puzzle inputs for some days.
 Modify the sample input file appropriately before using it.
+* The links for Python do not work and are placeholders.

 |Puzzle|C++ Solutions|Python Solutions|Input|Sample Input|Puzzle page with solutions|
 |:---:|:---:|:---:|:---:|:---:|:---:|